Chapter 13.05

 P. “Maintenance” means the act or process of cleaning, repairing or preserving a system, unit, facility, structure, or piece of equipment.

-Y. “Retention/detention facility” means a type of drainage facility designed either to hold water for a considerable length of time and then release it by evaporation, plant transpiration and/or infiltration into the ground; or to hold runoff for a short period of time and then release it to the storm water system.
+AA.
+“Retention/detention facility” means a type of drainage facility designed either to hold water for a considerable length of time and then release it by evaporation, plant transpiration and/or infiltration into the ground; or to hold runoff for a short period of time and then release it to the stormwater system.

-Z. “Service charges” means charges and user fees to property owners for water service, sanitary sewer service and storm water services.
+BB.
+“Service charges” means charges and user fees to property owners for water service, sanitary sewer service and stormwater services.

-CC.
-“Storm water services” means the services provided by the storm water utility, including but not limited to basin planning, facilities maintenance, regulation, financial administration, public involvement, drainage investigation and enforcement, aquatic resource restoration, surface and storm water quality and environmental monitoring, natural surface water drainage system planning, intergovernmental relations, and facility design and construction.
+EE.
+“Stormwater services” means the services provided by the stormwater utility, including but not limited to basin planning, facilities maintenance, regulation, financial administration, public involvement, drainage investigation and enforcement, aquatic resource restoration, surface and stormwater quality and environmental monitoring, natural surface water drainage system planning, intergovernmental relations, and facility design and construction.

-DD.
-“Storm water system” means constructed drainage facilities and any natural surface water drainage features which collect, store, control, treat and/or convey surface and storm water.
+FF.
+“Stormwater system” means constructed drainage facilities and any natural surface water drainage features which collect, store, control, treat and/or convey surface and stormwater.

 13.05.030 Utility confirmed.